Exclusive Interview with Nabis Co-Founder and President Jun Lee

 Serving Brands and Retailers

 Nabis serves as an end-to-end solution for cannabis brands.
-It picks up products, warehouses and delivers to retail stories.
+It picks up products, warehouses and delivers to retail stores.
 In addition to delivery, the company handles collection and accounts receivable management.
 Retailers can use the company’s network to purchase products from its portfolio of brands.
 Nabis serves as connective tissue in the cannabis supply chain, according to Lee.

 Additionally, the distribution company offers Nabis Capital, a short-term lending service.
 The company purchases supplier invoices at a discounted rate, allowing retailers to access funds sooner.
 That is an important intermediary role, especially when banking services are not readily available, according to Lee.
 The company is also experimenting with a freight service.